cliffparnitzky/BirthdayLister/README.md

 Installation
 ------------

-The extension is not published in contao extension repository.
+The extension can be installed using the Contao extension manager in the Contao back end.
-Install it manually.
+Or, install it manually.

 Tracker